 CENDI's vision is to provide its member federal scientific and technical information (STI) agencies a cooperative enterprise where capabilities are shared and challenges are faced together so that the sum of accomplishments is greater than each individual agency can achieve on its own.

 CENDI's mission is to increase the impact of federally funded science and technology by improving the management and dissemination of data and information.
 CENDI provides a forum for sharing expertise, promoting best practices in information management, and developing and executing collaborative projects.

 CENDI exists to promote the success of its members' missions and, for more than 25 years, has provided a forum in which to address common interests through education, advocacy and joint projects that leverage scarce resources and specialty capabilities.

-CENDI is an interagency working group of senior scientific and technical information (STI) managers from 14 U.S. federal agencies:
+CENDI is an interagency working group of senior STI managers from 14 U.S. federal agencies:

 - Defense Technical Information Center (Department of Defense)